sldeaals/currency-api-exercise/README.md

 // App.vue
 ```

-- Create a dropdown with the currencies EUR, USD, BRL, PEN, and ARS (put USD by default)
+- Create a dropdown with the currencies EUR, USD, BRL, PEN, and ARS (select USD by default)
 - Every time the dropdown value changes, the currency exchange API should hit the API again.

 <hr>